Data Visualization with D3.js: An Introduction

 2. Powerful Data Binding

-3. Declarative and Modular
+3. Modular & Declarative

-4. Great for Custom Visualizations
+4. Ideal for Custom Visualizations

-5. Rich Ecosystem and Community
+5. Thriving Ecosystem and Community

 How D3.js Works: A High-Level Overview